st123896/CheleTracker/README.md

 Material Components

 📚 Usage
-Register or Login
+-Register or Login

-Use the Navigation Drawer to switch between screens
+-Use the Navigation Drawer to switch between screens

-Add expenses with categories and optional receipts
+-Add expenses with categories and optional receipts

-Set and monitor your monthly budget
+-Set and monitor your monthly budget

-Track achievements and view spending reports
+-Track achievements and view spending reports

-Export reports as PDFs and review progress charts
+-Export reports as PDFs and review progress charts